 Think Green-Think Local

 A CSA program creates a relationship between a farm and a community of supporters.
 Members contribute to the farm’s yearly operating budget by purchasing a share of the season’s harvest.
 In return, the farm provides a healthy supply of seasonal fresh produce throughout the growing season.
-A CSA creates a relationship between people, the food they eat, the land on which it is grown, and those who grow it.
+The CSA relationship is between people, the food they eat, the land on which it is grown, and those who grow it.
 CSA members reap the rewards of abundant harvests, but also share the farm’s risk due to nature’s uncertainties.
-In addition to receiving locally grown, fresh, high quality vegetables each week during the harvest season, you will have the opportunity to participate in the Farm’s operation.
-Farm Manager Mark Weinheimer enjoys having members visit the farm to learn about agriculture or to roll up their sleeves and help with the day’s work!
-Your membership also supports the growth and distribution of farm fresh produce to the hungry through member agencies of the Food Bank.
+In addition to receiving locally grown, fresh, high quality vegetables each week during the harvest season, you will have the opportunity to participate in “Pick Your Own” at the Farm.
+During the season, our CSA members may visit the Farm on designated Saturdays and pick vegetables including cherry toamtoes, green beans, herbs, and peas.
+All members are invited to visit the farm to learn about agriculture or to roll up their sleeves and help with the day’s work!
+As you partner with the Farm, your membership also supports the growth and distribution of farm fresh produce to the hungry through member agencies of the Food Bank.

 How the Patroon Land Farm CSA Works

-- Members sign up to purchase a share by completing a registration form.
+- Members sign up to purchase a share online.

-- Family Share $400/Individual Share $250 A family share is designed to feed a family of 3-4 and an individual share to feed a family of 1-2.
+- Family Share $420/Individual Share $260 A family share is designed to feed a family of 3-4 and an individual share to feed a family of 1-2.

-- In addition to weekly shares, members will have the opportunity to pick their own allotment of certain crops such as string beans, cherry tomatoes and herbs.
+- In addition to weekly shares, members will have the opportunity to visit the Farm on designated Saturdays throughout the season and pick their own allotment of certain crops such as string beans, cherry tomatoes and herbs.